Im-Himanshu/Data-ScientistPrep/DataScience-Notes/ObjectDetectionProblem&Models.md

 We run our 3X3 convolution kernel on the image and ask if the object is present in anchor of different size and aspect ratio that is centred around the centre of the given kernel. all these prediction are saved in the output in the depth of kernel
 ![img_4.png](../Assets/fasterRCNN/img_4.png)

+our 1X1Xc dimensional feature is used to predict if there is an object in different aspect ratio of bounding box or not
 ![img_5.png](../Assets/fasterRCNN/img_5.png)

 All anchor box output is computed, so we run convolution only once but for all different type of achor boxes hence avoiding computation again.
 Labelling of this is again tricky because anchor which has IoU > threshold will only be considered as conatining object and IoU <thresh2 will be considered as background (negative) rest is ignored.